roadmapsh/deprecated-version/src/roadmaps/devops/content/setting-up-x/apache.md

 Apache is a free, open-source HTTP server, available on many operating systems, but mainly used on Linux distributions.
 It is one of the most popular options for web developers, as it accounts for over 30% of all the websites, as estimated by W3Techs.

 {% resources %}
-  {% Blog "https://httpd.apache.org/", "Apache Server Website" %}
+  {% Official "https://httpd.apache.org/", "Apache Server Website" %}
   {% Blog "https://www.youtube.com/watch?v=kaaenHXO4t4", "What is Apache Web Server?" %}
 {% endresources %}